How Fear of Death Can Ruin Life

 In The Worm at the Core: On the Role of Death in Life, authors Sheldon Solomon, Jeff Greenberg, and Tom Pyszczynski discuss how death anxiety often presents itself in negative ways.

 For example, fearful people often find security in polarizing religious movements.
-Movement leaders promote divisive politics and rhetoric that reinforces false ideals.
+Populist leaders promote divisive politics and rhetoric that reinforces false ideals.
 As a result, adherents feel further isolated, even among like-minded people.

 What are some other examples?